jetify-com/devbox/docs/app/docs/devbox_examples/languages/csharp.md

 ```
 This will install the latest version of the dotnet SDK.
 You can find other installable versions of the dotnet SDK by running `devbox search dotnet-sdk`.

+If you need a specific version of the .NET SDK, you can search on [Nixhub](https://www.nixhub.io/search?q=dotnet)

 ## Creating a new C# Project

 `dotnet new console -lang "C#" -o <name>`